-If EBR contains writers that are not in ASCAP, BMI or SOCAN, in some cases, there is nothing one can do.
+If EBR contains writers that are not in ASCAP, BMI or SOCAN, in some rare cases, there is nothing one can do.
 Not always, only in some cases… it is a long story.
-Anyway, in these cases, it takes a significant amount of manual work to change the data so it can be converted to CWR.
-But this is such a very rare situation.

 EBR can easily be converted to CWR that will get imported into your sub-publisher’s system.
-If the data fits into the Standard EBR template, then our free tool can do it, otherwise you need the “Standard” subscription.
+If the data fits into the Standard EBR template, then our free tool can do it, otherwise, you need the “Full” subscription.

 Societies No, Sub-Publishers Yes?

 EBR file has no data on mechanical or sync rights shares or affiliated societies.
 So, the first task is to create those shares.
 In most cases, it is as simple as “zeros on writers, double performing on publishers”, and that is what our conversion tool does automatically.

 The missing affiliate societies are not really an issue since the sub-publisher will add themselves to the chain with their affiliate societies and pay you directly.
 So they do not need to know your PR or SR affiliation, and neither does their society.
 All is required is writers’ performing rights affiliation, which is required information in EBR.

 On the other hand, societies require more information, at least the mentioned PR and SR shares and affiliations.
 Some societies require even more data, like agreement numbers and IPI Base Numbers in addition to or instead of more usual IPI Name Numbers.
 So, the EBR file has to be extended with this data before being converted to CWR.
 This requires the “Plus” subscription.

 Please have a look at the EBR to CWR Conversion for details.